Miksel90/SemesterProject2/README.md

 ## Acknowledgments

-I would like to thank my peers for constant feedback and help with code, and a special thanks to Hans AKA Spookyrumble for always lending a helping hand!
+I would like to thank my peers for constant feedback and help with javascript logic, and a special thanks to Hans AKA Spookyrumble for always lending a hand when i was stuck.